slact/nchan/README.md

   default: `10`
   context: http, server, location
   legacy names: push_max_message_buffer_length, push_message_buffer_length
-  > The maximum number of messages to store per channel.
+  > Publisher configuration setting the maximum number of messages to store per channel.
 A channel's message buffer will retain a maximum of this many most recent messages.

 - **nchan_message_timeout** `<time>`
   arguments: 1
   default: `1h`
   context: http, server, location
   legacy name: push_message_timeout
-  > The length of time a message may be queued before it is considered expired.
+  > Publisher configuration setting the length of time a message may be queued before it is considered expired.
 If you do not want messages to expire, set this to 0.
 Applicable only if a nchan_publisher is present in this or a child context.

 - **nchan_redis_url**
   arguments: 1